 We live in a day where brand recognition is everything.
-Trust doesn’t come easily, and it takes repetitive brand exposure to a consumer before the consumer if ready to make a purchase.
+Trust doesn’t come easily, and it takes repetitive brand exposure to a consumer before the consumer is ready to make a purchase.

-On average, around 2% of people that land on a website are ready to convert on that first visit.
+On average, around 2% of people who land on a website are ready to convert on that first visit (depending on what you sell).
 So it is obvious that we need to actively chase prospects that come to the site and fail to make a purchase.

 Remarketing makes that very easy.